Impact Wrestling Slammiversary lineup: Five title matches and a gauntlet match set for Saturday's pay-per-view, English and Spanish broadcast teams - Pro Wrestling Dot Net

 -Moose vs. Tommy Dreamer in an Old School Rules match for the TNA Championship.

 Powell’s POV: Impact continues to tease wrestlers appearing who were cut by WWE back in March and at least one former world champion.
 The English commentary team will be Josh Mathews and Don Callis, while the Spanish feed will feature Jorge Milhe and Javier Sahagun.
-Join us for live coverage of Slammiversary on Saturday night at 7CT/8ET as the show airs on FITE TV pay-per-view for $39.99, and members will hear my same night audio review.
+Join John Moore for live coverage of Slammiversary on Saturday night at 7CT/8ET as the show airs on FITE TV for $39.99 or on regular pay-per-view (DirecTV’s listed price is $49.95).
+Dot Net Members will hear my audio review on Saturday night, and my Slammiversary Hit List will be available on Sunday morning.

 Be the first to comment